-The area, which has been designated as the Cotswold Area of Outstanding Natural Beauty, lies mainly within the counties of Gloucestershire and Oxfordshire, but extend into parts of Wiltshire, Somerset, Worcestershire, and Warwickshire.
+The area, which has been designated as the Cotswold Area of Outstanding Natural Beauty, lies mainly within the counties of Gloucestershire and Oxfordshire, but extends into parts of Wiltshire, Somerset, Worcestershire, and Warwickshire.

 Road links to the area are good; The Cotswolds lie between the M5, M40, and M4 motorways.